Kenya Safari: Part Five – Among the Maasai

 When I left the dining verandah to make the three-minute walk back to my cabin, a guard carrying a rifle raced to walk with me.
 “We must be careful, sir,” he said, arcing a powerful flashlight down the path and off into the bush.
 “You never know what is waiting for you.
 A few days ago I found a big Cape buffalo right there,” and he turned his light on the waist-high grasses not ten feet away.
 My heart skipped a beat.
 No buffalo tonight.

-The day began with breakfast at the Mount Kenya Safari Club, then a short drive to Nanyuki Airport, where we boarded another propeller plane for the flight to the Maasai Mara airstrip.
-From there we drove over a deeply rutted road—past a broken-down gas truck that looked like it was becoming part of the landscape— to the tented camp, where we settled in, had lunch, and then met Andrew, a local Maasai teacher who would bring us to his nearby village.
+The day began with breakfast at the Mount Kenya Safari Club, then a short drive to Nanyuki Airport, where we boarded another propeller plane for the flight to the Masai Mara airstrip.
+From there we drove over a deeply rutted road—past a broken-down gas truck that looked like it was becoming part of the landscape—to the tented camp, where we settled in, had lunch, and then met Andrew, a local Maasai teacher who would bring us to his nearby village.

 After their song, we took pictures with them and then Andrew invited us into a typical hut.
 It was dark and stuffy—small triangular windows latticed with branches are the only source of light and ventilation—but as my eyes accustomed to the light, I could make out a room lined with cattle skins.
 “This is where the adults sleep,” Andrew said.
 “Here,” and he motioned toward the skins, “you can touch them.”
 I reached out and ran my fingers over the soft-prickly hair that covered the skin, and tried to imagine what it would feel like to sleep on that thin spread every night.